spacetelescope/jwst/docs/jwst/straylight/main.rst

 Since the inter-slice pixels never reach truly zero throughput from the sky (particularly at short wavelengths) this correction is most reliable in cases for which the observations contain only faint sources and have had a pixel-based dedicated background subtraction applied.
-While the correct can be applied to brighter sources, this may result in artifacts as the subtracted model may be dominated more by spilled source flux than by residual cosmic ray showers.
+While the correction can be applied to brighter sources, this may result in artifacts as the subtracted model may be dominated more by spilled source flux than by residual cosmic ray showers.